 The calorimeter design is shown in Fig. 2.
-In order to avoid a vertical 15 mrad zone of excessive electromagnetic background, the ECal is built as two separate halves that are mirror reflections of one another about the horizontal plane of the scattered beam in the dipole field.
+In order to avoid a vertical 15 mrad zone of excessive electromagnetic background, the ECal is built as two separate halves that are mirror reflections of one another around the horizontal plane.

-Each half is made of 221 modules supported by aluminum frames and arranged in a rectangular formation with five layers of 46 crystals.
-The two layers closest to the beam have 9 modules removed to allow a larger opening for the outgoing, partially degraded, electron beam and copious Bremstrahlung photons.
+Each half is made of 221 modules supported by aluminum frames and arranged in a rectangular structure with five layers of 46 crystals.
+The two layers closest to the beam have 9 modules removed to allow a larger opening for the outgoing, partially degraded, electron beam and copious Bremsstrahlung photons.
 The layout of a single module is shown in Fig. 3.